StephenWang7971/demo-calc/README.md

 # demo-calc
 A object-oriented demo based on springboot.
-It demostrates
+It demostrates design patterns.